 MetadataQuite early in the automation you will find that something is missing to generate useful documentation.
 But these data can not be collected from the physics.
 Still the nature of the data looks quite simple such as environment information.

-A solution is to add these metadata to the CMDB.
+A solution is to add these metadata to the Inventory.
 But beware!
 The data is inserted and maintained manually, so you will have to build some tools to help you manage these metadata.

 Examples on useful metadata are system (define!), product, version with more vendor specific data such as license and support agreement.